 Here are some offers for you to consider, they do sell out quickly so try to make your bookings as soon as you firm up your plans!

-- Watch the magnificent National Day Fireworks display aboard an ancient Chinese-style yacht
+- Watch the magnificent National Day Fireworks display aboard your choice of Chinese-style yacht or luxury Western Yacht

 - Departs from Central Pier No. 10